cam1x/bsu-algorithms/README.md

-# bsu-algorithms
+# Solutions of FAMCS BSU course "Theory of Algorithms"

-Solutions of FAMCS BSU course "Theory of Algorithms" from iRunner 2 system
+Solutions to tasks from https://acm.bsu.by